 It’s easy to think you need to buy a bigger home, with bigger closets and more storage space.
 But if you commit to owning less, and only owning things you use regularly or love, you might not need as much space as you think.
 And you might realize you have more than enough space already, you just had too much stuff!

 When you commit to embracing minimalism and owning less, you tend to spend less money.
 Simply because choosing to own less means buying less.
 And when you do buy new things, you do so thoughtfully and intentionally.
 Rather than buying things you don’t really need, won’t use, or are more than you need.

 A great side effect and reason to love minimalism is when you commit to owning less and buying less, you also tend to save money!
-Or maybe have more money for the things you really want to do, like travel.
+Or have more financial freedom to do the things you really want to do, like travel or explore a hobby.

 4. Less mental clutter and more focus

-A cluttered home often leads to a cluttered mind.
-Your external surrounding are often a reflection and mirror to your internal state.
+Your external surroundings are often a reflection and mirror of your internal state.
 When one is cluttered, chaotic or in disarray, the other tends to be as well.
 You feel overwhelmed, forgetful or unable to concentrate because your space is full of clutter and in disarray.

 When you minimize the clutter, you create a more calming environment.
 A place where your mind and eyes can rest because there is less visual clutter and more white space.
 Your mind has a chance to become less cluttered and overwhelmed and you can focus more easily.

 When your home is cluttered and chaotic, not only are you bombarded by visual clutter, but your mind also has to work so much harder.

 You have to remember where things are among piles of stuff.
 You lose things and forget about things, simply because there is too much stuff to keep track of.